How to groom eyebrows at home

 Eyebrow tools

-To do that shaping work, you’ll need to start with the right tools.
+To do that shaping work, people need to start with the right tools.
 Ciucci notes that a mascara wand tool, also known as a spoolie, is one place to begin.
+A spoolie brushes the brows up and tames the ends, bringing order to what already exists.

+People may need angled pinzas to fine-tune the shape.
 "Start conservatively when tweezing.
-It's all too easy to start and just keep going until you're left with nothing," says Ciucci.
+It's all too easy to start and just keep going until there's nothing left," says Ciucci.
 Tweeze the obvious outliers, then brush with the spoolie and reassess.
 Ciucci herself rarely touches the inner corners of the brows, "only cleaning up a 'unibrow' situation when needed."

 Eyebrow shaping techniques